Rail transport in Indonesia: Japanese occupation and post-independence

-The Japanese occupation and the Indonesian War of Independence left Indonesia's railways in a poor condition.
-A batch of 100 steam locomotives were ordered in 1950, and dieselisation started in 1953.
-By the 1980s most mainline services had been dieselised.
-Electric multiple units were obtained from Japan beginning in the 1970s, replacing 60-year-old electric locomotives.
+The Japanese occupation and the Indonesian War of Independence left Indonesia's railways in poor condition.
+A batch of 100 steam locomotives was ordered in 1950, and dieselisation began in 1953.
+By the 1980s, most mainline services had been dieselised.
+Electric multiple units were obtained from Japan beginning in the 1970s, replacing electric locomotives that were approximately 60 years old.

-Since the independence era, all mainline railways in Indonesia have been managed by the state.
-The owners of the private railway were compensated first, but the system was fully nationalised in 1971.
+Since independence, all mainline railways in Indonesia have been managed by the state.
+The owners of private railways were initially compensated, and the system was fully nationalised in 1971.

-Construction of new railway lines has been scarce, and most new construction is concentrated on double- and quad-tracking of existing railway lines.
-Most of the former tramway lines have been closed, reducing the mileage from about 7000 km to only 3000 km.
+Few new railway lines were built, with most construction instead involving the double-tracking and quadruple-tracking of existing lines.
+Most former tramway lines were closed, reducing the total length of the network from approximately 7000 km to 3000 km.

 Regulator and operators

 Regulator

-The sole regulator of Indonesian rail transport system is the Directorate General of Railways of the Ministry of Transportation.
-Established on 5 August 2005, during the administration of the President Susilo Bambang Yudhoyono and the Minister of Transportation Hatta Rajasa, the directorate general was designed to regulate rail transport policies in Indonesia.
-The first Director-General was Soemino Eko Saputro, who had served as CEO of Perumka, the predecessor of Kereta Api Indonesia.
-When he was served as the Director-General, Saputro was involved in a corruption case concerning procurement of EMUs from Japan, which caused the state to lose IDR 20 billion.
+The Directorate General of Railways, part of the Ministry of Transportation, is the sole regulator of Indonesia's rail transport system.
+Established on 5 August 2005 during the administration of President Susilo Bambang Yudhoyono and Minister of Transportation Hatta Rajasa, the directorate general is responsible for regulating rail transport in Indonesia.
+Its first director-general was Soemino Eko Saputro, a former chief executive of Perumka, the predecessor of Kereta Api Indonesia.
+During his tenure, Saputro became involved in a corruption case concerning procurement of electric multiple units from Japan.
+The case involved reported state losses of Rp20 billion.

 Operators

-Pre-Independence
+Pre-independence

-The first railway operator in the Dutch East Indies was started by the private sector under the name Nederlandsch-Indische Spoorweg Maatschappij, followed by Bataviasche Tramweg Maatschappij.
-The third railway operator was the government-owned Staatsspoorwegen, formed in 1875.
-After that, many private operators invested capital :
+The first railway operator in the Dutch East Indies was the privately owned Nederlandsch-Indische Spoorweg Maatschappij (NIS), followed by the Bataviasche Tramweg Maatschappij.
+The colonial government established the state-owned Staatsspoorwegen in 1875.
+Numerous other railway and tramway companies subsequently began operating: